hanpari/sovereign/source/02/042_doll.md

 YES

 The doll stared at him with helpless and begging eyes from the corner, which greatly disturbed him.
 Since the progress bar indicated he had more than thirty minutes, he could not help himself.
-He had a habit of charging everything that needed to be charged at once.
+He had a habit of charging everything that needed to be charged.

 "Ridiculous," he thought while searching for a wireless tab.
-"One of the first things I do as the owner of the spaceship is taking care of a sex doll.
+"One of the first things I do as an owner of a spaceship is taking care of a sex doll.
 Wait for a second, lady."

-After the work was done, the doll spoke: "Hello, handsome.
+After the work was done, the thing spoke: "Hello, handsome.
 Do we know each other?
 Where is my Luciano?"

 "Dead," Gromov said grimly.
 The doll imitated a living creature so flawlessly he almost regretted his tone.